digitalbazaar/http-mediator-demo.web-payments.io/README.md

-# http-mediator-demo.web-payments.io
+# HTTP Payment Mediator Demo

-A demonstration site for a W3C Web Payments Payment Application.
+A demonstration site for a W3C Web Payments Payment Mediator that uses the HTTP-API.

 A live version and demo of this site can be found at [http-mediator-demo.web-payments.io][].